 In 2013, a 1.3-mile-wide tornado descended on the town of Moore, Oklahoma.
 During its 39 minutes on the ground, it killed 24 people, leveled two schools and destroyed over a thousand homes.

 Feed the Children responded quickly.
 More than 50 partners helped with response in Moore, supplying nearly 250 shipments of food and supplies, weighing more than 2.6 million pounds and valued at $8.5 million.
-And as CEO Kevin Hagan promised, we are committed to the long-term rebuilding and recovery.
-We will stay until the work is done.
+Committed to the long-term rebuilding and recovery, we will stay until the work is done.

 No one knows when or where the next disaster will hit, or how many kids and families will be left with nothing.
 With your help, Feed the Children will be ready.